edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-sgx.md

 Root certificate writen to edb.pem
 ```

-Initialize EDB with the manifest:
+Initialize EdgelessDB with the manifest:
 ```sh
 curl --cacert edb.pem --data-binary @manifest.json https://localhost:8080/manifest
 ```

-## Use EDB
+## Use EdgelessDB
-Now you can use EDB like any other SQL database:
+Now you can use EdgelessDB like any other SQL database:
 ```sh
 mysql -h127.0.0.1 -uroot --ssl-ca edb.pem --ssl-cert cert.pem --ssl-key key.pem
 ```

-For a more advanced example of EDB's CC features, see the [demo that shows a secure multi-party data processing](https://github.com/edgelesssys/edgelessdb/tree/main/demo) scenario.
+For a more advanced example of EdgelessDB's CC features, see the [demo that shows a secure multi-party data processing](https://github.com/edgelesssys/edgelessdb/tree/main/demo) scenario.